Orca swimming under water in Lofoten

 You can see different whale species

-Thanks to the nutrient-rich oceans, the migrating marine life (particularly herring) and the warmer currents of the Gulf that prevent several fjords and seas in Norway from freezing over in the winter, several whale species can be spotted here.
-The rare —and sadly, threatened— sperm whales, many of them twenty meters long, make appearances all year round in Tromsø and off the coast of Vesterålen, while humpback whales migrate to Arctic Norway and around the Lofoten islands every summer.
+Thanks to the nutrient-rich oceans, the migrating marine life (particularly herring), and the warmer currents of the Gulf Stream that prevent several fjords and seas in Norway from freezing over in winter, several whale species can be spotted here.

 There are so many places that are perfect for whale watching

 Northern and Arctic Norway are great hotspots, with several locations gathering whale populations every year.
 The top place to go whale watching is arguably the Vesterålen archipelago, just north of the Lofoten islands.
-There, and particularly near the village of Andenes, you will have the best chance of encountering these majestic marine beings all year long — the sperm whales in particular love hanging around the Bleik canyon!
+There, and particularly near the village of Andenes, you will have the best chance of encountering these majestic marine beings all year long — the sperm whales in particular love hanging around the Bleik Canyon, where the continental shelf drops dramatically just offshore.

-In the wintertime, you can go to the Lofoten islands to spot whales (and explore the breathtakingly picturesque archipelago while you’re at it), or head further north in Tromsø and Alta, where you can encounter orcas, humpbacks and fin whales in the cold waters of the fjords.
+In the wintertime, you can go to the Lofoten islands to spot whales (and explore the dramatic archipelago while you're at it), or head further north to Tromsø and Alta, where you can encounter orcas, humpbacks, and fin whales in the cold waters of the fjords.
+The herring migration draws massive numbers of whales to these northern waters during winter months, creating some of the most reliable whale watching conditions anywhere in the world.

 Silent boat Brim saling with playful porpoise